sebastianbragam/sebastianbragam/README.md

 # Hello! <img src="https://raw.githubusercontent.com/sebastianbragam/sebastianbragam/master/wave.gif" width="30px" height="30px" />

-My name is Sebastian Braga Mendez.
+My name is **Sebastian Braga Mendez**.
 I'm a computer science engineer and full stack web developer from Salta, Argentina.
 You can find me on [LinkedIn][2].

 I am a highly committed and responsible professional with a deep passion for technology, actively seeking an opportunity to join a team where I can leverage and expand my technological skills.
 With a strong drive for continuous learning and growth, I aspire to excel as a web developer.
 My goal is to contribute my expertise in delivering innovative and efficient solutions, bringing a proactive and detail-oriented approach to my work.